 Our beautiful promenade across the Tuileries

 The magnificent fountains of the square were filled with water (there are not during winter), perfect for taking some interesting photos.
-There, another photographer was busy capturing romantic shots at a bride and bridegroom.
+There, another photographer was busy capturing romantic shots of a bride and bridegroom.

-To end our stroll before diving into the métro station of Châtelet, there was a last thing to do – one of our own favourite Parisian traditions: a hot cocoa (chocolat à l’ancienne) in Le Fumoir, opposite the monumental façade of the Louvre built by Perrault.
+To end our stroll before diving into the métro station of Châtelet, there was a last thing to do – one of our favourite Parisian traditions: hot cocoa (chocolat à l’ancienne) in Le Fumoir, opposite the monumental façade of the Louvre built by Perrault.

 Here is a collection of photos of the stroll… hope they will inspire you to walk in our path!